Zennox-97/88pay/README.md

 ## How to use 88 Pay
 A webserver at 127.0.0.1:8900 is running.
-Open your web browser of choice and in the top URL bar type `127.0.0.1:8900` You will see a login page, the login is
+Open your web browser of choice and in the top URL bar type `127.0.0.1:8900` You will see a login page, the login is<br>
-Username: admin
+Username: admin<br>
-Password: hunter123
+Password: hunter123<br>
-CHANGE THE PASSWORD IMMEDIATELY
+CHANGE THE PASSWORD IMMEDIATELY<br>
 If the login doesnt work, close the server and open it again.
 Sometimes it needs to be launched twice to set up the databse Once logged in, go to the settings tabs and set up your crypto wallet address, custom images, sounds and donation tiers.
 Interface the OBS links for alerts and donation bar directly into an OBS browser element Start streaming and enjoy receiving 100% of your donations (minus the super tiny transaction fees) 88 Pay takes 0% of your donations.
 You keep everything.

+## How viewers donate
+For those new to crypto, provide the following steps somewhere on stream or in your stream description
+1. Download Phantom Wallet
+2. Buy SOL using Phantom
+3. Send SOL to the streamers wallet address | Use the "Memo" field for custom TTS messages
+4. SOL transaction is picked up by 88Pay within 5-15 seconds and OBS alert is triggered.

-# Features
+## Features
 - Sound and GIF for donos
 - TTS integration for donos
-- Keeping track of USD value
+- Displays USD value of SOL donations
-- Selection of which dono methods are available
+- Self-hosted
+- Cross-Platform (Linux and Windows, should run fine on Mac but has not been tested officially)

 This is currently designed to be run on a cloud server with nginx proxypass for TLS.

-# Monero Wallet Setup

-1. Generate a view only wallet using the `monero-wallet-gui` from getmonero.org.
-Preferably with no password (need to change code if you have a password)
-2. Upload the newly generated `walletname_viewonly` and `walletname_viewonly.keys` files in the user account.
-3. Download the `monero-wallet-rpc` binary that is bundled with the getmonero.org wallets.
-4. Place the 'monero-wallet-rpc' inside monero folder

 # Directories for the webserver
 IMMEDIATELY CHANGE THE ADMIN PASSWORD